AcademySoftwareFoundation/Imath/docs/PortingGuide2-3.md

 Again, you can eliminate the references to any of the individual libaries that you don't actually need for your application.

+### Simultaneous Static/Shared Build

+The OpenEXR 2.x CMake configuration had options to simultaneously build both shared and statically linked libraries.
+This has been deprecated.
+A CMake configuration setting specifics whether to build static or shared, but if you want both, you will need to run cmake and build twice.

+### Simultaneous Python 2/3 Build

+The PyIlmBase 2.x CMake configuration had options to simultaneously build both both python2 and python3 bindings.
+This has been deprecated.
+A CMake configuration setting specifics whether to build for python 2 or python 3, but if you want both, you will need to run cmake and build twice.

 ## Imath Include Files Are in a Different Subdirectory

 Imath 3.0 will copy its headers to some `include/Imath` subdirectory